junibrosas/skillgrowth-ui/README.md

-# ElearningAngular
+# SkillGrowth UI

-Elearning Platform is an application where learners can enroll to courses and contributors can create modules and courses.
+SkillGrowth is an application where learners can enroll to courses and contributors can create modules and courses.
 This project serves as a playground to learn more about Angular and other frontend technologies.
 This project is still on going and cool new features like PWA, etc, will be added.

 # Setting Up
 - clone this repository.
 - run `yarn install` to install dependencies.
 - run `npm run start` to start the dev server and run the application locally.
-- check out the api used for this project on a separate [repository](https://github.com/junibrosas/elearning-api).

 # Features
 - Angular 7